 Reactive is not a diagnosis.
 Rather it is used to described the cells seen under the microscope.
 The diagnosis used will depend on where the reactive change is seen (the location in the body) and why it is happening.

 2. Results of a special test.

-In the second situation, pathologists use the word reactive to describe the results of a special test.
+The word reactive can also be used in a pathology report to describe the results of a special test.
 The most common test described in this way is called immunohistochemistry.
 Pathologists often describe cells or tissues that show a positive result as reactive while those that show a negative result as non-reactive.